erez-o/docsforge/README.md

 Define which documentation files you wish to display, and over 20 configuration options to display only the important APIs your users should see.

 - **Docs are updated automatically.**.
-Your docs are rebuilt periodically so your project remains in sync with the docs.
+Your docs are rebuilt periodically and remain in sync with your repository.

 - **Multiple versions**.
 Host docs for multiple interesting branches or versions.
 For example, `master` and `v1.0`.